A Little History of Online Schools

 Candidates love convenience.
 Hence it is natural to think why should they take a day’s leave and travel to a test center when they can do it at the convenience of their homes at a suitable time.

 There aren’t many studies available at present which have analyzed candidate feedback from proctored assessments.

 Can Proctored Tests happen on Mobile Devices?

 Talview is the only player who currently supports video proctoring in its candidate mobile app.
-Nature of mobile devices with the front camera makes it as foolproof as web-based tests with minimal checks and processes in place.
+The nature of mobile devices with the front camera makes it as foolproof as web-based tests with minimal checks and processes in place.

-Remote proctoring tools is going to become the mainstay for online courses.
+Remote proctoring tools are going to become the mainstay for online courses.
 It might soon impact other types of assessments too.
 The current trends include:

 - Enhancing the test taker’s authentication by the use of biometric inputs from devices like smartwatches and fitness monitors.